 There is significantly less training in the Recreational Pilot Permit than the Private Pilot Licence.
 This imposes significant restrictions on holders of a Recreational Pilot Permit including: maximum number of seats in aircraft - 4, maximum of one passenger carried on board (even though you can have 4 seats), daylight flying only, flight within Canada only.
 In addition, aircraft rental facilities, such as SIFC, will not rent to holders of the Recreational Pilot Permit.
-As the Recreational Pilot Permit is exactly that, only a Permit, holders are not able to add on ratings such as: Seaplane, Night or Instrument Flight Rules and there are currently no provisions in the Canadian Aviation Regulations to allow RPP holders to credit any of their experience towards the Private Pilot Licence if they decide to upgrade it in the future.
+As the Recreational Pilot Permit is exactly that, only a Permit, holders are not able to add on ratings such as: Seaplane, Night or Instrument Flight Rules.
+If you are looking at owning your own aircraft, you may want to enquire with the insurance company to see if there are penalties for only holding the RPP as well.

 The Commercial Licence is required before you can fly for hire or reward (pay).
 The basic Commercial Licence would allow you to fly a single engine aircraft during day or night, and VFR Over-The-Top for pay.
 The Multi Engine rating and Instrument rating are also required if you wish to fly larger aircraft under Instrument Flight Rules.
 We offer all ratings separately, or combined if you complete our Commercial Aviation Diploma Program.